jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

   (d) consider any submissions that he or she receives on the matter from any person who was notified of the matter.

 ### 82Y Director-General may require notification of termination of contracts
-(1) The Director-General may, by notice under section 120, require any recognised management plan verifier or recognised verifying agency to notify the Director-General of the termination of any contract with the operator of a wine standards management plan for managing or carrying out verification functions and activities.
+(1) The Director-General may, by notice under section 120(1), require any verifier or verifying agency to notify the Director-General of the termination of any contract with the operator of a wine standards management plan for managing or carrying out verification functions and activities.
-(2) The notice may apply generally or to any particular case or class of case.
+(2)
-(3) The recognised management plan verifier or recognised verifying agency must notify the Director-General in writing of the termination as soon as practicable, and in no case later than 7 days after it occurs.
+(3) The verifier or verifying agency must notify the Director-General in writing of the termination as soon as practicable, and in no case later than 7 days after it occurs.

 ### 82Z Director-General must consider exemption, waiver, or refund of fees
 (1) The Director-General must consider whether an exemption, a waiver, or a refund of all or part of a prescribed fee, charge, or levy is appropriate if—